usamamuneerchaudhary/commentify/README.md

 ### Run Migrations

+Copy the migrations from the migrations folder first to your migrations.

-Once the package is installed, you can run migrations,
+Afterwards you can run migrations,
 ```php artisan migrate```

 ### Publish config, views, and lang files as needed